 Simply put, how will you find leads for your business?
 How will you reach out to people in your target market?
 Are you going to:

 - Set up at events

 - Create YouTube videos

 - Leverage your warm market

 - Or something else

-I recommend you use a combination of 2-3 lead generation strategies at all times.
+I recommend you use a combination of 2-3 lead generation strategies at a time.
 Start with your warm market first, but after you contact them you will need to identify other ways of finding people within your target market.

-I personally use blogging and video marketing, but I have many friends who mail postcards, leverage Facebook, call leads, and a variety of other strategies.
+I personally use blogging, podcasting, video marketing, and paid advertising, but I have many friends who mail postcards, leverage Facebook, call leads, and a variety of other strategies.
 Pick what works best for you and focus on that.